THE BRIGHT-LANDRY HOCKEY CENTER

 While Harvard’s men’s and women’s teams played out of local rinks in 1978-79, the “renovation” of Watson Rink took place.
 The concrete walls of Watson’s sides were knocked down and the new borders extended 10 feet in each direction.
 The wooden ceiling of Watson remained, but a new roof topped it.

-Named after former Harvard hockey player Alec Bright '19, the Bright Hockey Center seats nearly 2,800 people, up more than 800 from Watson's old capacity.
-There is additional space for some 500 standees.
+The Bright Hockey Center, named after former Harvard Men’s Hockey player Alec Bright ’19, was dedicated on November 19, 1979, when the Crimson hosted the 1980 U.S. Olympic Team in Cambridge.
+More than 3,000 spectators turned out for the opening of Harvard’s third new athletic facility in three years.
 Long-time Harvard coach Bill Cleary chose to lengthen the playing surface by five feet to emphasize the skating game he favored.
 The skating surface is now 204 feet by 87 feet.